×

 We asked people if there is a lot of crime.
 They answered:

 "Groningen, like any other city, experiences some level of crime, but it is generally considered safe, especially when compared to larger cities.
 The most common types of crime reported are petty theft, bike theft, and minor vandalism.
 Violent crimes are relatively rare, and the city has a strong police presence.
 The city center, where most of the nightlife is concentrated, can see a slight increase in crime, particularly on weekends.
 However, the local authorities are proactive in maintaining safety and security.
-Overall, Groningen is a safe city to live in and visit, with crime rates that are relatively low," commented one expat who made the move to Groningen.
+Overall, Groningen is a safe city to live in and visit, with crime rates that are relatively low," said one expat who made the move to Groningen.

 About the Author